markelliot/gradle-versions/readme.md

   update is applied for that dependency.
 * `updatePlugins`: (root project only) merges all `report.yml`s and updates all buildscripts `plugins` blocks that declare a specific plugin version to use the recommended update.
+* `updateGradleWrapper`: (root project only) finds a `gradle-report.yml` and if one exists updates the Gradle wrapper to point at the latest version's new distributionUrl.

 Caveats
 -------